 Event format is critical to event marketing, as before you can even promote the event you must make sure the format you’ve chosen is attractive to the audience your trying to market too and get too attend the event.
 Below you’ll descriptions of the most popular event formats (including online and offline) typically used by large and small businesses.

-This type of format allows for 50-100 people at a single networking session and offers a lot of value in generating leads and creating a buzz around your company, product or service.
+This type of format allows for 50-100 people at a single networking session and offers a lot of value in generating qualified leads and creating a buzz around your company, product or service.
 They’re typically held in the evening or afternoon with drinks/snacks and offer an intimate setting for your team to interact with potential customers, partners and other parties.
 For networking events its also a very good idea to make sure you provide name badges to attendees, this is instrumental to getting attendees to break social barriers and interact.

 Webinars are presentations, workshops or seminars held online that typically last no more than an hour, they can be held in real time or recorded.
 If you’re choosing this format, real time is a better investment as it will allow you to engage and interact with your audience directly.